 **Or, gosh, a better anything!
 Dear NYC Guitar School Student, I know we’re all guitar players…but in order to learn to become better at guitar, for a moment, let’s pretend that instead you want to get REALLY STRONG, with FIRM and SHAPELY MUSCLES.
 Sound good?
 Objective: Firm, shapely and strong muscles.
 What will you do to achieve this objective?
 You decide to work out,

-Students Playing their First Show: Advice from Teacher to Teacher Written by long-time Queens and East teacher Tony Calabro, edited by Jobelle Mesa While we as teachers should never pressure a student to participate in a show, a little encouragement is sometimes all it takes to get them on stage.
-Letting a student know you believe in them enough to suggest they perform is a great thing, whether th
+Three Reasons Student Shows Accelerate Student Progress …and Three Tips For Teachers To Maximize Student Show Participation And Success Written by long-time Queens and East teacher Tony Calabro, edited by Jobelle Mesa While we as teachers should never pressure a student to participate in a show, a little encouragement is sometimes all it takes to get them on stage.
+Letting a student know you

 This Independence Day, Get Better Parenting Results By Encouraging Your Kids To Embrace Life, Liberty And The Pursuit Of Happiness In celebration of this Independence Day, I’d like to discuss the independence of our very own dependents–our kids.
 Because it turns out that in parenting as well as nations, enlightened self government gets better results than tyranny and despotism!
 As parents,

 Power ballad you heart out with Sam Smith’s “Too Good at Goodbyes,” guided by star teacher Michelangelo!
 Good luck and keep shredding!
 For more tutorials, click here.
 To take a lesson with Michelangelo, click here!